Ricky Gervais: Early life

 Gervais attended Whitley Park Infants and Junior Schools and received his secondary education at Ashmead Comprehensive School.
-After a gap year which he spent working as a gardener at the University of Reading, he attended University College London (UCL) in 1980.
-He intended to study biology but changed to philosophy after two weeks, and was awarded an upper second-class honours degree in the subject from the University of London in 1983.
+After a gap year, which he spent working as a gardener at the University of Reading, he attended University College London (UCL) in 1980.
+He intended to study biology but changed to philosophy after two weeks, and was awarded a lower-second class honours degree in the subject from University College London in 1983.
 During his time there, he met Jane Fallon, with whom he has been in a relationship since 1982.